Demand for products and services that involve people in slavery is global. It is not 'happening in another country.'

 SPEAK UP.
 Demand ethically sourced goods and services.

-Slaves may be domestic workers in your street.
+Slaves may be domestic workers in your city.

 Slaves may have made the carpet in your home.